Arche Resonance Theory

 A photon prepared with narrow yk-band and broad xk-spread approaches a screen with two openings.
 The configuration's x-distribution has support at both slit positions, and the propagating wave-like structure passes through both.
 Beyond the screen, the configuration's x-profile recombines, with constructive and destructive interference determined by the path-length differences.
 The interference pattern that builds at the detector reflects the geometry of this recombination.

-If a detector is placed at one of the slits to register which slit the photon passed through, the detector enforces compossibility for stable node formation in x at the slit position.
-The configuration's x-distribution is concentrated at that point, and the corresponding broadening in y destroys the frequency-band coherence required for the recombined interference pattern.
+If a detector is placed at one of the slits to register which slit the photon passed through, the detection event absorbs the photon and localises the configuration's x-content at the slit position.
+The corresponding broadening in y destroys the frequency-band coherence required for the recombined interference pattern.
 The interference vanishes.

 No additional principle is needed to explain the result.
 The Kähler pairing of x and y makes coherent multi-path propagation incompatible with point-localisation at any one path, and the detector enforces the latter at the cost of the former.